Loudspeaker: Moving-iron loudspeakers

-The original loudspeaker design was the moving iron.
 Unlike the newer dynamic (moving coil) design, a moving-iron speaker uses a stationary coil to vibrate a magnetized piece of metal (called the iron, reed, or armature).
 The metal is either attached to the diaphragm or is the diaphragm itself.
+The original loudspeaker design used moving iron.
 This design originally appeared in the early telephone.

-Moving iron drivers are inefficient and can only produce a small band of sound.
-They require large magnets and coils to increase force.
+Moving iron drivers are inefficient and have limited frequency response.
+They require large magnets and coils to increase sound output.

 Balanced armature drivers (a type of moving iron driver) use an armature that moves like a see-saw or diving board.
 Since they are not damped, they are highly efficient, but they also produce strong resonances.
 They are still used today for high-end earphones and hearing aids, where small size and high efficiency are important.

 Piezoelectric speakers

 Piezoelectric speakers are frequently used as beepers in watches and other electronic devices, and are sometimes used as tweeters in less-expensive speaker systems, such as computer speakers and portable radios.
-Piezoelectric speakers have several advantages over conventional loudspeakers: they are resistant to overloads that would normally destroy most high frequency drivers, and they can be used without a crossover due to their electrical properties.
-There are also disadvantages: some amplifiers can oscillate when driving capacitive loads like most piezoelectrics, which results in distortion or damage to the amplifier.
-Additionally, their frequency response, in most cases, is inferior to that of other technologies.
-This is why they are generally used in single frequency (beeper) or non-critical applications.

-Piezoelectric speakers can have extended high frequency output, and this is useful in some specialized circumstances; for instance, sonar applications in which piezoelectric variants are used as both output devices (generating underwater sound) and as input devices (acting as the sensing components of underwater microphones).
-They have advantages in these applications, not the least of which is simple and solid state construction that resists seawater better than a ribbon or cone based device would.
+Piezoelectric speakers have several advantages over conventional loudspeakers: They are resistant to overloads that can destroy other high-frequency drivers, and, due to their electrical properties, they can be used without a crossover.
+Piezoelectric speakers can have extended high-frequency output, and this is useful in some specialized circumstances; for instance, sonar applications in which piezoelectric variants are used as both output devices (generating underwater sound) and as input devices (acting as the sensing components of underwater microphones).
+They have other advantages in these applications, not the least of which is simple and solid-state construction that resists seawater better than a ribbon or cone-based device would.
+There are also disadvantages: some amplifiers may oscillate when driving capacitive loads like piezoelectrics, which results in distortion or damage to the amplifier.
+Additionally, their frequency response is typically inferior to that of other technologies.

-In 2013, Kyocera introduced piezoelectric ultra-thin medium-size film speakers with only 1 millimeter of thickness and 7 grams of weight for their 55" OLED televisions and they hope the speakers will also be used in PCs and tablets.
-Besides medium-size, there are also large and small sizes which can all produce relatively the same quality of sound and volume within 180 degrees.
-The highly responsive speaker material provides better clarity than traditional TV speakers.
+In 2013, Kyocera introduced piezoelectric ultra-thin medium-size film speakers with only one millimeter of thickness and seven grams of weight for their 55" OLED televisions.